Key takeaways

 FAQ

-What’s the latency of Apple Translation Framework?
+What is the latency of the Apple Translation API?

 How long does it take to dub one hour of video into five languages?